GrinonBarrett/Taksidos/Core Rules/Creatures/Gladekin.md

 ### Gladekin
 Grandfolk of the woods.
 The reclusive gladekin live a primitive life in which they seek to maintain harmony with nature in every aspect of life.
 For the most part, they can be considered the gentlest of the grandfolk- but those that live near ever encroaching settlements find their hostilities much quicker.
+Their collective noun is a Clash.

 **Creature Type**: Gladekin are Humanoids.